Signed Latent Factors for Spamming Activity Detection

 Table 3 shows detection results of all compared methods in dealing with different levels of class imbalance.
-The indications from Table 3 are summarised as: (\textbf{\romannumeral1}) Even if the F-measure is used for evaluation, LFM models still outperform other baselines in the face of different degrees of class imbalance; (\textbf{\romannumeral2}) Compared with structure-based approaches, feature-based methods are not strong enough to deal with severe class imbalance; (\textbf{\romannumeral3}) By analyzing the changing trend of each method’s performance using different amounts of seeds, the F-measure performances of our models are more stable than the other ones.
+The indications from Table 3 are summarised as: \begin{itemize}[leftmargin=*] \item Even if the F-measure is used for evaluation, LFM models still outperform other baselines in the face of different degrees of class imbalance; \item Compared with structure-based approaches, feature-based methods are not strong enough to deal with severe class imbalance; \item By analyzing the changing trend of each method’s performance using different amounts of seeds, the F-measure performances of our models are more stable than the other ones. \end{itemize}

 We use Table 4 to report compared methods' performances of tolerating varying degrees of network incompleteness.
 To evaluate this, we randomly remove different proportions (\%) of links (\textit{i.e.}, activities) from the original networks.
 We can find that compared to the results on the whole complete dataset (\textit{i.e.}, 0\%), all the experiments on more ``incomplete'' networks obtain inferior performances, which means that the incompleteness of graph poses an obstacle to detection models.
 However, the effectiveness drops of LFM methods are lower than other models when increasing the degree of incompleteness, \textit{i.e.}, our models achieve better tolerance in face of the incomplete graph.